jonny7/bazel-golang/README.md

 # Overview

-Bazel with Go for Monorepos
+Bazel with Go for Monorepos.

 # Instructions
 1. Install Bazel